 A tall herbaceous perennial, perfect at the back of borders.

 They are drought resistant and need very little care or attention.

-They require fertile, deep, well-drained loam but will grow in most soils and has good drought tolerance.
+They require fertile, deep, well-drained loam but will grow in most soils and have good drought tolerance.
 I advise against moving this plant as new shoots will emerge from deep roots left behind and can be difficult to eradicate.